+III.
 RESULTS

-The results for current calculations as function of the gate voltage for 50 nm double-gate structure are shown in Fig. 1 and Fig. 2.
-At high positive gate voltages the current values do not depend on the gate voltage scan direction shown by left and right triangles.
+The results for current calculations as function of the gate voltage for a 50nm double-gate structure are shown in Fig. 1 and Fig. 2.
+At high positive gate voltages the current values do not depend on the gate voltage scan direction.